 Shana works both in-person and virtually with her nutrition clients.
 What does this mean?
 It means you do not have to leave the comfort of your home to work with Shana!
 You get all the benefits of her counseling without the commute or hassle of parking.
-This is primarily accomplished through telephone or Skype counseling sessions, and with the help of the internet.
+This is primarily accomplished through telephone or online tele-medicine counseling sessions, and with the help of the internet.
 For clients who live in Seattle, in-person visits are definitely an option, and suggested for the initial consultation and some follow-ups visits.
 For these clientele, meeting one-on-one can be of benefit because it helps to establish your relationship with Shana and she can take measurements and do body fat testing if applicable.
 If you don’t live in Seattle, have no fret, your work together will be just as impactful.

 If you choose to work with Shana, you will begin counseling with an Initial Nutritional Evaluation.
 She will review your goals, medications, supplementation, weight and diet history, health history, and your food record, which is kept prior to your first visit.
 Shana then creates a dietary action plan and strategy program based on your individual needs.
 You will leave the session not only with this detailed action plan, but also with eating ideas, grocery lists, recipes, and supporting materials so you can begin to implement your plan that very day!
 You will also have a clear direction of how your work will progress, with a suggested time-line for nutritional counseling services.